a-maystorov/gamespot-api/README.md

   - bcrypt

-## Tests
+## Tests:

-- Over 97% of the files have been tested with passing results.
+- Over 97% of all the files have been tested with passing results.

 ![api-tests](https://user-images.githubusercontent.com/76817540/179432217-00f4a222-b0fa-4b6d-9055-c001f9edb416.jpeg)